Posted on : June 9, 2021 by Clinic One Team on Sexual Health

-List of conditions that attribute to this condition is cardiovascular disease, diabetes, high blood pressure, high cholesterol levels and obesity, low testosterone levels, stress, anxiety, depression, relationship problem, long term use of certain medications such as for depression or high blood pressure, sleep disorder, prolonged drug use, alcohol use, tobacco use, health conditions such as Parkinson disease or multiple sclerosis, etc.
+A list of conditions that attribute to this condition is cardiovascular disease, diabetes, high blood pressure, high cholesterol levels and obesity, low testosterone levels, stress, anxiety, depression, relationship problem, long term use of certain medications such as for depression or high blood pressure, sleep disorder, prolonged drug use, alcohol use, tobacco use, health conditions such as Parkinson disease or multiple sclerosis, etc.

 Nevertheless, cardio-vascular abnormalities that inhibit the blood flow to the penal arteries that would otherwise make the chambers inside the penis rigid, erect and hard are considered one of the most prevalent causes of this condition.

 This is a term given to ejaculation that occurs too soon after penetration where an individual has minimal control over ejaculation.
-Natural chemicals such as serotonin (a chemical that affects the mood) are thought to play a major role in premature ejaculation.
+Natural chemicals such as serotonin (a chemical that affects mood) are thought to play a major role in premature ejaculation.
 Similarly, certain drugs such as anti-depressants may also affect ejaculation along with nerve damage to the back of the spinal cord.

 This can be treated by employing a natural “squeeze” technique where you withdraw from your partner at the moment of climax and ejaculation.
-This is a kind of a bio-feedback technique with a high success rate that requires you to halt the ejaculation, if you experience premature ejaculation, hindering your sexual satisfaction.
+This is a kind of bio-feedback technique with a high success rate that requires you to halt the ejaculation, if you experience premature ejaculation, hindering your sexual satisfaction.

 3. Delayed/Retarded or Retrograde Ejaculation

 Ejaculation that does not happen or takes a very long time after penetration is generally termed as delayed ejaculation.
-This is generally observed in peoples with the long-term use of medications especially those from anti-depressants and their side effects.
+This is generally observed in people with the long-term use of medications especially those from anti-depressants and their side effects.